maudeve-it/ST7735S-STM32/README.md

 # ST7735S-STM32

-"ST7735S-STM32" repository contains the source code for a set of functions handling a 1.8 inch color LCD display based on the ST7735S SPI driver.
+"ST7735S-STM32" repository contains the source code for a set of functions for an STM32 microcontroller handling a 1.8 inch color LCD display based on the ST7735S SPI driver.

+Developed sowtware is based on HAL and developed over STM32CubeIDE.
+Software has tested over an:
+STM32F411CE (Weact Studio board):
+STM32G432KB (Nucleo32 STM board):
+STM32L476RG (Nucleo64 STM board):

 This page contain commentary, notes, and errata.